Data Subject Access Requests: Guide for Organisations and Individuals

 Key Steps to Complying with Subject Access Requests (SARs and DSARs)

-Depending on your organisation size and processes, essential steps to responding and complying to a DSARs might be slightly different.
-But for now, here’s five essential steps that should play a part in your DSAR process:
+Depending on your organisation's size and processes, essential steps to responding and complying to a DSARs might be slightly different.
+But for now, here are five essential steps that should play a part in your DSAR process:

 Step 1: Organisation

 Capture, authenticate and record the request from data subjects.
 Can the request be completed in the month timeframe?
 Is further information required to complete the request?